Skip to main content

 A growing issue

-There are more vehicles on the road than ever with a larger number of children being driven to school.
-So the road environment near many schools can feel busy and unsafe.
+There are more vehicles on the road now than ever before, with large numbers of children being driven to school every day.
+The road environment near many schools in Plymouth can feel busy and unsafe, especially at the start and end of the school day.

-Decreasing the number of vehicles near the school gates at drop-off and pick-up times can help:
+Reducing the number of vehicles near the school gates can help:

 • reduce the risks of road traffic collisions involving child pedestrians and cyclists